MicrosoftDocs/power-platform/power-platform/admin/get-recommendations-licensing.md

 ---
-title: View recommendations about licensing (preview)
+title: View intelligent recommendations about licensing (preview)
-description: View recommendations about who in your organization would benefit from having a Power Apps license.
+description: View intelligent recommendations about who in your organization would benefit from having a Power Apps license.
 author: sericks007
 ms.topic: overview
 ms.date: 03/18/2024